 The floor for nominations will then be closed and a vote will be taken if a quorum is present.
 If a quorum is not present at the meeting, an email vote will be taken following the meeting.

-The Board will make a concerted effort to ensure that the two regions comprising the CoC (Northwest and Southwest) are represented within the Executive Committee.
+The Board will make a concerted effort to ensure that the two regions comprising the CoC (Northwest and Southwest) are represented by the Board Officers.
 As such, it is the goal of the Board for the Chair and Vice Chair each to represent one of the CoC’s regions (NW and SW) and the Secretary and Treasurer each represent one of the CoC’s regions (NW and SW).
 If, however, an officer position is vacant and the floor for nominations has been opened for nominees from the specified region during two (2) consecutive Board meetings, the Board can decide by majority vote to expand the eligibility for the vacant officer position to board members from the other region or at-large members.
-The Immediate Past Member position can be filled by a representative of either region.

 Board Officer Terms

 Each officer will hold office for a term of one (1) year.
 Nominations and voting for Board Officers will take place every year.
-Officers may serve up to four (4) consecutive full terms on the Executive Committee if voted in by the Board membership, with the exception of the Immediate Past Member (described in Section 7 B3).
-Officers who have served 4 consecutive full terms must take two years off before serving on the Executive Committee again.
+Officers may serve up to four (4) consecutive full terms on the Executive Committee if voted in by the Board membership, Officers who have served 4 consecutive full terms must take two years off before serving as an officer again.
 No person may hold more than one (1) office at a time.

-If an officer position is open for more than two (2) board meetings where the floor has been opened for nominations, the Board can decide by majority vote to allow a Board Member who has served the maximum number of terms on the Executive Committee and has not met the requirement of being off the committee for two (2) years to serve an additional year if such a member is willing to do so and voted in by the Board members.
+If an officer position is open for more than two (2) board meetings where the floor has been opened for nominations, the Board can decide by majority vote to allow a Board Member who has served the maximum number of terms as an officer and has not met the requirement of being off the committee for two (2) years to serve an additional year if such a member is willing to do so and voted in by the Board members.

-If an Executive Board member seat is vacated before his/her term is done, the Board will go through the nomination and voting process and the person selected will begin their first term at that time.
+If an Officer seat is vacated before his/her term is done, the Board will go through the nomination and voting process and the person selected will begin their first term at that time.

 Resignations